h3ndrk/incremental-backup/README.md

 This program is a implementation of an efficient incremental backup solution.
 It stores file informations in a human-readable textfile (called 'index file').
 The backups are stored in tar-archives.

-For a full list of options try
+For a full list of options try:

     backup --help